mccajm/mccajm.github.io/index.md

 Previously I was an MSc student at the University of Edinburgh supervised by [Chris Williams](http://homepages.inf.ed.ac.uk/ckiw/), an MBBS student at King's College London, and a BSc student at the University of Birmingham supervised by [Jeremy Wyatt](http://www.cs.bham.ac.uk/~jlw/).
 I was an intern researcher in the Prosecco group at INRIA in 2013, supervised by [Ben Smyth](https://www.bensmyth.com/).

-I have worked in industry as a Lead Software Engineer at a bank and at VideoLAN, Technical Director for a security company in Dubai and a System Management Specialist for a healthcare IT company.
+I have worked in industry as a Lead Software Engineer at a bank and at VideoLAN, Director of Technology for a security company in Dubai and a System Management Specialist for a healthcare IT company.

 <div class="divider"></div>